lexx888/metalancer/README.md

 You can checkout the online demo here: http://dare2defy.xyz:8080/

-The private keys for the accounts with test tokens will be avaiable in the description of video submission.
+The private keys for the accounts with test tokens will be available in the description of the video submission.